Can you explain the purpose of the dual enrollment program?

 - Transcripts (official or unofficial) for teachers new to the program

 Applications are reviewed by the Findlay faculty and approved by the dean of the college.
 Faculty members may conduct interviews by phone or in person.
 Schools will be notified by March 1 regarding acceptance into the program.
 Applications received after February 1 will be considered as space allows.
 No applications will be considered after April 15.
 Continued participation as CCP high school professors is dependent upon Findlay faculty approval.

 What are the qualifications for instructors?

-UF-USA teachers are typically experienced high school teachers who are committed to staying current with both pedagogy and content through reading, research and ongoing professional development.
+CCP teachers are typically experienced high school teachers who are committed to staying current with both pedagogy and content through reading, research and ongoing professional development.
 They are committed to challenging themselves and their students to meet high standards of teaching and learning.

-- Recommendation of the district superintendent and building principal
+- recommendation of the district superintendent and building principal;

 Do instructors need to attend special workshops?

 Teachers must attend the summer workshops in order to participate in the program.
 They will receive 1-3 semester hours of graduate credit at no cost for successfully completing the workshop.
 Reasonable efforts will be made to accommodate returning teachers who are unable to attend the scheduled renewal training.
 However, teachers new to the program must be able to attend the initial training as scheduled.